When was the FIT For Charity Run first held?

 When is due date for payment of participation fee?

-In 2016 the due date for payment of the sponsorship fee for Sponsor and Supporter firms is November 11 (Fri) and for payment of participation fees and additional donations is December 22 (Thu).
+The due date for payment of this year's sponsorship fee for Sponsor and Supporter firms is November 10 (Fri) and for payment of participation fees and additional donations is December 22 (Fri).

 On the day of the event